-Homeowners who want to shave off dollars from their monthly mortgage payment as well as save money on interest, might consider a mortgage recast.
+Homeowners who want to shave off dollars from their monthly mortgage payment, as well as save money on interest, might consider a mortgage recast.
+This strategy won’t help you pay off your mortgage early, but it can make your monthly payments more manageable while reducing the amount you’ll pay in interest.

 What is mortgage recasting?